 Walk in royal footsteps on Vindhellavegen.

-This road is a part of Kongevegen, or the King's Road, that passes through Filefjell, a mountain range that connects Eastern and Western Norway ...
+This road is a part of Kongevegen, or the King's Road, that passes through Filefjell, a mountain range that connects Eastern and Fjord Norway ...

 ... or follow in the footsteps of the Norwegian saboteurs that participated in the heavy water operation in Rjukan during the Second World War.